FG Okays Electronic Cargo Tracking System to Curb Crude Oil Theft

 Deji Elumoye in Abuja

-The Federal Executive Council (FEC) at its weekly meeting on Wednesday approved electronic cargo tracking device that will monitor all vessels entering and leaving Nigeria’s water space.
+The Federal Executive Council (FEC) at its weekly meeting yesterday, approved electronic cargo tracking device that would monitor all vessels entering and leaving Nigeria’s water space.

 Sambo disclosed that the Electronic cargo tracking put in place, a scheme already widely implemented in 26 African counties, including Ghana, Senegal, Benin republic and Togo.

-The devise, according to the Minister, is also expected to tackle under declaration at ports and secure imports and exports, provide transparency in cargo invoicing and declarations.
+The devise, according to the Minister, was also expected to tackle under declaration at ports and secure imports and exports, provide transparency in cargo invoicing and declarations.

 He disclosed that the countries where the devises are operational, have recorded tremendous improvement in the management of trades across borders.